 Translated, cacciatore in Italian means “hunter”.
 As such, a meal prepared alla cacciatore (such as this Chicken Cacciatore Recipe) is typically a dish that has been prepared “hunter-style” or one with herbs, onions, tomatoes, bell peppers, and sometimes, wine.

-There are several variations of cacciatore, each determined by which ingredients are available in specific regions.
+There are several variations of cacciatore, each determined by which ingredients are available to that specific region.
 For example, visit southern Italy and you’ll find a cacciatore including red wine.
 On the other hand, in northern Italy, you may find this dish prepared with white wine.
 Certain variations may or may not include mushrooms, tomatoes, or bell pepper.

 This easy and classic Italian Chicken Cacciatore Recipe, which includes all of the above (minus the white wine), will quickly become one of your favorite family meals.
 Perfect for feeding a large crowd, or meal prepping to enjoy all week long, it’s impossible not to love everything about this one-pot meal.

 Chicken Cacciatore Ingredients

 To make this chicken cacciatore recipe, you will need the following ingredients:

 - Chicken – I used bone-in skinless chicken thighs to make this chicken cacciatore.
 Healthier than leaving the skin on the chicken, but much more flavorful than using chicken breasts, it was a very happy compromise.

 - Onion + bell pepper + carrots – also known as your mirepoix, this flavor foundation is found in countless recipes including jambalaya, chicken noodle soup, Easy Chicken and Dumplings, and stews of all kinds.
 A simple base made from finely diced vegetables (the mix of vegetables will vary by country and cuisine) that are cooked in butter or oil, low and slow as to sweeten the ingredients rather than caramelize them.